Selective Data Distribution Feature Flag

 You can run selective data distribution ad hoc, but it is typically run according to a predefined schedule.
 After the initial update, each subsequent update sends only the changes incurred since the previous update.
-Selective data distribution does not provide synchronous semantics, meaning that the data distributed to the target is only as current as of the most recent update.
+Selective data distribution does not provide synchronous semantics, meaning that the data distributed to the target is only as current as the most recent update.

 Selective Data Distribution Features

 Selective data distribution is configured on the source Delphix Engine.
 It first copies a subset of masked VDBs to a target Delphix Engine, then sends incremental updates either manually or according to a schedule.
 As illustrated below, sensitive data from the Production Data Center is brought into Delphix as a dSource.
 The Masking Engine then masks the dSource data as a VDB.
-Synchronously, DxFS redacts the sensitive data within that dSource before sending across into the Non-Production datacenter using Delphix Replication.
-Using SDD capability, sensitive data is never exposed because it is protected both at the dSource and VDB layers.
+Synchronously, DxFS redacts the sensitive data within that dSource before sending across into Non-Production datacenter using Delphix Replication.
+Using SDD capability, sensitive data is never exposed because it is protected both at dSource and VDB layer.

 You can use replicated masked VDBs to provision new VDBs on the target Delphix Engine.
 The provisioned VDBs contain the data in their masked parent and are therefore also considered masked.
 You can refresh these VDBs to snapshots sent as part of an incremental replication update, as long as you do not destroy the parent object on the replication source.
 For more information, see Provisioning from a Replicated Data Sources or VDBs.